Knox Student Tristan Blus participated in the 10-week immersion program called Repertory Theatre Term. Studen...

-Courses graded S/U do count toward the grade point average in satisfactory academic progress.
+Courses graded S/U do not count toward the grade point average in satisfactory academic progress.
 Transfer, summer study, and exam credits count toward the credit accumulation requirement, at the rate of 1/3 of a Knox term per Knox course credit.

 Students enrolling in 2.5 credits or more in a term are considered to be full-time.
 For those enrolling in fewer than three credits, each credit is counted as 1/3 of a term toward satisfactory academic progress.